byllc/js_othello/README.markdown

 The only changes I've made recently were to reorganize the file structure and make sure the main game worked.

 ##License
-Do as you with with it if you find it useful.
+Do as you wish with with it if you find it useful.